 Even if you live far away from a family member or a close friend with pancreatic cancer, the distance does not need to prevent you from helping them.
 Support is critical for patients with the world’s toughest cancer.
 But how can a long-distance caregiver play a meaningful role?

-“You need to be realistic and honest about what you can and cannot do from a distance,” says Nicole Lise Feingold, MA, director of Patient Services for the Pancreatic Cancer Action Network (PanCAN).
+“You need to be realistic and honest about what you can and cannot do from a distance,” says Nicole Lise Feingold, MA, senior director of Scientific and Medical Affairs for the Pancreatic Cancer Action Network (PanCAN).
 “Feelings of guilt and confusion can arise for people who live far away from those they care for with this disease.
 But in order to alleviate those feelings, you need to be mindful of what’s feasible for you.”

 How do you get started caring for a patient from a long distance?

-- Ask the patient and the primary caregiver (if applicable) how you can help them the most
+- Ask the patient and the primary caregiver how you can help them the most

 - Find out as much as possible about the patient’s diagnosis, condition and treatment